oparry-ukaea/H3_notes/molecules/reactions.md

 - "Ionisation (with $H^−$") is "CX multistep izn rate for $H^-$" in the Amjuel description

 Questions and discrepancies:
+- Is there a typo in 'AJ H.4 7.2.3b' reaction string?
+They have $H^+ + H^- \to 2e + H^+ + H$, which doesn't conserve charge.
+Multistep reaction strings seem to suggest 'e' rather than '2e'.
 - Kobussen claim "SD1D only includes MAR via D−, whereas [we] include both MAR and MAD via D−"
   - Why do Zhou call $H^+   + H_2 + e \to 3H$ "MAR via $H^-$"?
 Why do Amjuel call the same reaction "MAR via $H_2^+$"??
 - Kobussen and Zhou don't actually list the Amjuel data labels, they just say they use AJ, like Wiesen2015 (SOLPS-ITER pres. paper) and Reiter05 (EIRENE pres. paper).
 Neither of those list specific Amjuel labels.